 Policy FM19.
-Spring Meadows (Site 20)
+Land South of Home Farm (Site 20)

-Spring Meadows, as shown on Map 12, is allocated for housing and the provision of a public car parking area to be designed to assist the needs of the school at drop-off and collection times.
+Land south of Home Farm, as shown on Map 12, is allocated for housing and the provision of a public car parking area to be designed to assist the needs of the school at drop-off and collection times.